chinhuang007/onnx-dojo/lab_git/git_handson.md

       git branch -D add-your-name-profile
       ```
     - Verify: ``` git branch ``` should show master only
-    - You can delete the remote branch from UI, either from upstream or you
+    - You can delete the remote branch from UI, either from upstream or your repo
     - Rebase your master branch so you are in sync with upstream master.
       ```
       git fetch upstream